 Keep Your Scuba Diving Skills Fresh

 Congratulations!
 You’ve just passed your Open Water course and have been introduced to a whole new world beneath the waves but where do you go from here?
-If you’ve completed your course on holiday in somewhere tropical like Phuket, you’ll get back home and immediately start planning your next diving adventure but that could be another year away, it’s quite possible that you could forgot some of your skills, theory and techniques by then.
+If you’ve completed your course on holiday in somewhere tropical like Phuket, you’ll get back home and immediately start planning your next diving adventure but that could be another year away.
+It’s quite possible that you could forgot some of your skills, theory and techniques by then.
+So here’s some tips for new scuba divers

 I Don’t Live Near The Ocean

 That’s unfortunate but there maybe a local dive club with pool access close by.
-Joining a local dive club is a great way to practice your in water skills and equipment preparation/maintenance as well as making new dive buddies and gleaning tips/advice from more experienced divers.
+Joining a local dive club is a great way to practice your in water skills and equipment preparation/maintenance as well as making new dive buddies and gleaning tips for new scuba divers.
 You may not be going deep but a pool session every month or so will keep you familiar with your equipment, hone your skills and most importantly keep your confidence levels high in preparation for your next scuba diving holiday.

 Buy Some Equipment